Target setting & action plan

 Increase market value

-You want to increase market value by communication about the exact emission savings related to the implementation of your solution.
+You want to increase market value by communicating about the exact emission savings related to the implementation of your solution.

-Your clients or investors want insights in the environmental impact of your products or production process.
+Your clients or investors want insights on the environmental impact of your products or production process.

 Development of innovations

 You want to know the environmental advantages of certain innovation ideas.

 Blonk carried out a CO2 baseline measurement (carbon footprint) for Nature’s Pride, a company based in the Netherlands.
 Nature’s Pride supplies 230 different fruit and vegetable products from 59 countries, such as avocados, berries, ginger and papayas.
 One of their aims is to make the world healthier and more sustainable.
 In pursuit of this aim the company runs various projects on packaging and reducing food losses and also supports projects to improve living conditions in communities where they source their products.
 The results of our baseline study will help Nature’s Pride to understand how they can best reduce their CO2 emissions and set goals to achieve this.

 Please get in touch with Janjoris if you would like to learn more about how we can help you analyze your scope 1, 2, and 3 emissions, set up your sustainability targets, and develop a reduction plan.